wqian94/AuO/README.md

 zoom does not equal 100%.

 To stop recording, the user can hit the `Stop` button.
 AuO will briefly pause to preprocess the data for playbacks and saves, before entering the idle state.
+At this point, the browser's status bar should also indicate that AuO is no longer using the microphone.

 ## Zooming